SpocWiki/_public/schema.org/predicate/Relations/has/has_legal_status.md

 - [ #has/_legal_status :: DrugLegalStatus, MedicalEnumeration, Text ] or
 - [ has_legal_status :: DrugLegalStatus, MedicalEnumeration, Text ]

-The drug or supplement&#x27;s legal status, including any controlled substance schedules that apply.
+The drug or supplement's legal status, including any controlled substance schedules that apply.

 Relation describes that:
 [ #has_/domain  :: DietarySupplement, Drug, MedicalEntity ]